-To support the global transition to a low-carbon economy, Budget 2023 includes:

-- A Green Technology Tax Credit of 20 per cent to help businesses with specific capital costs for green activities such as equipment for energy conservation and clean energy generation and efficient use of fossil fuels; and, - Close to \$60 million to reduce greenhouse gas emissions, while addressing energy affordability.
+To support the global transition to a lowcarbon economy, Budget 2023 includes: a Green Technology Tax Credit of 20 per cent to help businesses with specific capital costs for green activities such as equipment for energy conservation and clean energy generation and efficient use of fossil fuels; and, close to \$60 million to reduce greenhouse gas emissions, while addressing energy affordability.
 This funding includes \$27 million for residential rebates and \$30 million for projects in the private, municipal, non-profit, and public sectors under the Low Carbon Economy Fund and Oil to Heat Pump Affordability Program.
-Funding will support 1,840 homeowners.
+Funding will support 1,840 homes in the province.

-Globally, the fight against climate change has created opportunities for Newfoundland and Labrador to be a leader in the production of renewable energy.
+S. COADY: Globally, the fight against climate change has created opportunities for Newfoundland and Labrador to be a leader in the production of renewable energy.